 and mix it well to check whether sugar dissolves fully in water.
 Keep your stove on medium flame now, and add saffron. stir it well. suppose you use a pressure cooker to maintain 4 whistles then switch off the flame.
 After immediately relying on gas now open the cooker.
 Finally,

 add cardamom mixed pottukadalai powder into the sugar syrup and continuously mixed well. maintain without form lumps.
 Now, put on a greased aluminum oil with ghee try.
 Wait for 15-20 minutes to cool.
 After cutting into the desired shape.
 Now, you can serve healthy snacks with Roasted gram burfi without any preservatives.

 Pottukadalai – 1/2 cup +1 tablespoon, Sugar

 – 1/2 cup + 2 tablespoons, 3 tablespoons ghee/ butter,

 – 3 tablespoons, Water – 3 tablespoons, Cardamom

 powder – 3, teaspoons, Saffron – few strands.

 Firstly, take 1 cup of roasted gram and dry roast it, because of crispy condition. set aside.

-Thirdly, check with your hands if it can take hands.
+Thirdly, check with your hands if they can take hands.
 Now apply ghee to the center of the hand.
-Then, take a small amount of mixed jaggery, roasted gram roll it, and make a ball.
-Ball size as per your wish. now give some time to fully cool.
+Then, take a small amount of mixed jaggery, roasted gram rolls it, and make a ball.
+Ball size as per your wish. now give me some time to fully cool.
 Our Pottukadalai urundai is ready to serve it.

 Ingredients: Roasted gram – 1 cup, Jaggery – 1/2cup, Water – 1/4cup, Ghee – 1 tsp